YOU can be up and riding in 3 days!

-All our instructors are IKO (International Kiteboarding Organization) qualified, teaching up to 3 students per instructor, but each student will use their own training gear.
+All our instructors are IKO (International Kiteboarding Organization) qualified, teaching up to 2 students per instructor on a semi private lesson or 1 student on a private lesson.

 All our lessons are done on Bloubergstrand, Table View at Kite Beach, 30 minutes drive from Central Cape Town as well as in Langebaan lagoon, about 90 minutes drive from central Cape Town.

-Please note Langebaan sessions include a minimum of 4 hours and a maximum of 5 hours of lessons for ZAR 2800 pp (group lesson) including transport to and from Bloubergstrand.
+Please note Langebaan sessions include a minimum of 4 hours and a maximum of 5 hours of lessons for ZAR 4200 per person (semi private lesson ie 2 students) including transport to and from the BKA shop in Bloubergstrand.